USGS-CMG/dem-dashboard/Progress.md

 ## 8/7/2020

 This week was a bit slower.
 We are in the process of allowing the user to select a region smaller than a 1 degree region, as well as fixing issues with the slope,and curvature functions.
 For these issues we are consulting knowledgebale people on how to fix them so it is taking a little bit.
 By Monday a temporary region selector will be in place.

+## 8/14/2020

+This week was spent working out problems with the slope and curvature functions and developing a way to allow selecting smaller than one degree squares.
+After asking on Stack Overflow and the Xarray github, we figured out how merge different data sets in xarray.
+In addition, we learned after speaking with an xarray spatial developer how to fix the issues we were having with curvature and slope by changing the resolution.
+Currently these new features are being added to the dashboard.
+Next week as we move to the end of the project we may look into slecting different overviews.